 And there are a LOT of reasons.
 Like, more reasons than there are for Marvel to just keep making movies about superheroes.

-But I’m going to give you just 9 of the biggest reasons your email is ending up in file 13.
+But I’m going to give you just 9 (edit: 10) of the biggest reasons your email is ending up in file 13 and one new one.
 Here they are in no particular order.